Driver-Based Planning and Forecasting: The Complete Guide

 What Is Driver-Based Planning?

-Driver-based planning, sometimes referred to as driver-based forecasting, is a process for modeling business performance based on the key levers that are most impactful to the organization.
+Driver-based planning, or driver-based forecasting, is a process for understanding business performance based on particular value-drivers that are most important to an organization.

 Drivers vs. Assumptions in Driver-Based Planning

 If you’ve ever tried (and failed) to implement rolling forecasts in your organization, poor driver/assumption construction might have been to blame.
 That’s why effective driver-based planning starts with understanding the difference between drivers and assumptions.

 Your assumptions are based on historical data from the prior 3, 6, or 12 months.
 You can update them as your business evolves, but they aren’t as dynamic as true business drivers in a model.
 A few examples of common assumptions that you could build into your model include:

 - Quota attainment for the sales team

 These assumptions work in conjunction with key business drivers to logically model out the goals you’re striving to achieve.
 Drivers, compared to assumptions, are elastic.
 They’re scalable inputs for the model—levers you can pull to influence business performance outputs.
 There are two main characteristics of effective drivers.

 - They’re values you directly control.
 Drivers should be inputs that you can increase or decrease with a high level of certainty in scenario analysis.
 For example, you can fully control sales headcount as a driver of revenue growth.
 You know that each new head will increase financial performance.
 Factor in their ramp rate as a driver to help calculate when you can expect improvements in sales pipeline metrics.